Finding a Placement

 Students are not limited to preapproved placements and should widely explore potential field placements.
 It is recommended that students begin their search through Symplicity and by exploring the Pathways to Professional Success.

-Students should begin their search in mid-July for fall semester placements, in mid-October for spring semester placements and in February for summer positions.
+Students should begin their search in late spring for fall semester placements, in mid-October for spring semester placements and in mid-fall for summer positions.

 This will provide ample time for the student to contact the employer, apply for a position, interview and receive an offer, and complete the approval process before the end of the registration period.